phoenixICP/awesome-funnAI-caffeineAI/README.md

 # 🏆 funnAI x CaffeineAI Community Challenge

+Welco- Screenshots/demos (optional but recommended)

+## 📝 How to Add Your Submission

-Welcome to the official submission repository for the **funnAI x CaffeineAI Community Challenge**!
+Edit the `store-apps.json` file and add your app to the `apps` array using the following format: the official submission repository for the **funnAI x CaffeineAI Community Challenge**!

 Build something cool with [CaffeineAI](https://caffeine.ai), integrate it with [funnAI](https://funnai.onicai.com), and compete for amazing prizes! 🦜☕